 5. Add the wine, and continue stirring the rice over medium heat.
 As you stir, the wine should reduce and/or absorb into the risotto rice.

 6. When the wine has reduced, add 2 ladles of the hot broth to the pot with the rice.
 Stir constantly over medium-high heat.
 This will keep the risotto rice from burning, but it will also allow the rice to release starch.

 7. When the rice has absorbed most of the broth, add 2 more ladles of broth.
 Continue stirring, allowing the broth to reduce by about 75%, and then, adding more broth and stirring more.
 Continue this process until all the broth is gone.
 On the last addition of broth, stir and reduce the broth as much as possible (no soupy rice here!).

-8. Remove the risotto from heat.
-Stir in the fresh parsley, basil and oregano.
+8. Remove the risotto from heat, and stir in the fresh herbs (parsley, basil and oregano).

 9. Stir in the nutritional yeast (or vegan parmesan).
 Taste the risotto, and adjust seasonings (more fresh herbs? salt? more nutritional yeast?).
 Serve this vegan herb risotto as a meal or side dish.